 Students who are admitted to the Administration and Leadership Studies doctoral program must have master's degree in education or a master's degree in the liberal arts.
 Students who are admitted into the Administration and Leadership Studies doctoral program must also meet all graduate school requirements.

 Admission to Candidacy:

-You must apply for doctoral degree candidacy in January, 2015.
+You must apply for doctoral degree candidacy at the end of the 2015 spring term.
 You must have a minimum quality point average of 3.0.

 Candidacy Examination: